Ritikjain18/Applied-Predictive-Modelling/README.md

 The process of developing a mathematical tool or model that generates an accurate prediction.
 There are a number of common reasons why predictive models fails, and we address each of these in subsequent topics.
 The common culprits include-
-1)inadequate processing of data
+1. inadequate processing of data
-2)inadequate model validation
+2. inadequate model validation
-3)unjustified extrapolation(e.g. application of the model to data that reside in a space which the model has never seen) 4)over-fitting the model to the existing data.
+3. unjustified extrapolation(e.g. application of the model to data that reside in a space which the model has never seen)
+4. over-fitting the model to the existing data.

 We are primarly interested in accurately projecting the chances that something will(or will not) happen.For example, we don’t really care why an e-mail filter thinks a message is spam.
 Rather, we only care that the filter accurately trashes spam and allows messages we care about to pass through to our mailbox.